digitoimistodude/dudestack/README.md

 Despite the fact I love most of bedrock, I noticed there's some things I don't like.
 Maybe little things for you, but some things matter to me.
 And I just want everything to be _mine_.

 * Stuff are in app/ by default.
 I prefer content/.
 It describes it better, since I'm not a programmer and developing WordPress themes or plugins (that's what I do) is not exactly programming in my mind.
-* I mostly use WordPress in finnish language, so WPLANG must be set to fi
 * Composer modifications, getting latest finnish WordPress from sv.wordpress.org.
 * Automation.
 I mean composer create-project is awesome, but I want everything else automated as well when I start a new project